Flin Flon

 Flin Flon (pop.
-5,185 in 2016 census; 4,982 in Manitoba and 205 in Saskatchewan) is a mining city, located on a correction line on the border of the Canadian provinces of Manitoba and Saskatchewan, with the majority of the city located within Manitoba.
+5,185 in 2016 census; 4,982 in Manitoba and 203 in Saskatchewan) is a mining city, located on a correction line on the border of the Canadian provinces of Manitoba and Saskatchewan, with the majority of the city located within Manitoba.
 Residents thus travel southwest into Saskatchewan, and northeast into Manitoba.
-The city is incorporated in and is jointly administered by both provinces.
+The city is incorporated in, and is jointly administered by, both provinces.

 Etymology

-The town's name is taken from the lead character in a 1905 paperback novel, The Sunless City by J. E. Preston Muddock.
-Josiah Flintabbatey Flonatin piloted a submarine into a bottomless lake where he sailed through a hole lined with gold to enter a strange underground world.
-A copy of the book was allegedly found and read by prospector Tom Creighton.
+The town's name is taken from the lead character in a 1905 paperback novel, The Sunless City by British author J. E. Preston Muddock:

+In the novel, Flonatin pilots a submarine into a bottomless lake where he sails through a hole lined with gold to enter a strange underground world.
+He finds a strange city ruled by women in which the local currency is tin and the streets are paved with gold.
+He ultimately re-emerges via a deep crater.

-When Tom Creighton discovered a high-grade exposure of copper, he thought of the book and called it Flin Flon's mine, and the town that developed around the mine adopted the name.
+A copy of Muddock's 1905 book was allegedly found and read by prospector Tom Creighton.
+When Creighton discovered a high-grade exposure of copper, he thought of the book and referred to it as "Flin Flon's hole".
+The town that developed around the mine then adopted the name.
 Flin Flon shares the distinction of being named after a character in an adventure novel with Tarzana, California and Le Plessis-Robinson, France.

 The character of "Flinty", as he is locally known, is of such importance to the identity of the city that in 2003, the local Chamber of Commerce commissioned the minting of a $3.00 coin which was considered legal tender amongst locally participating retailers until September 2004 and a $5.00 coin which was in circulation until December 31, 2008.
 A statue representing Flinty was designed by cartoonist Al Capp and is one of the points of interest of the city.
 In 1978, the National Film Board of Canada produced the short documentary Canada Vignettes: Flin Flon about the origin of the city's name.